helmuthdu/web-components/packages/custom-elements/README.md

 #### Register a new Custom Element

 Next, we use the `customElements.define` method to register our new component.
+Note that custom element names **must contain a hyphen**.

 ```javascript
 const template = document.createElement('template');